kyoro1/knowledge_mining_computer_vision/README.md

 # Overview

 This repository provides search experience with your images by [Azure Computer Vision](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/).

-With [stramlit](https://streamlit.io/) framework, we can easily build an app, and customize with your preferences.
+Using [stramlit](https://streamlit.io/) framework, we can easily build an app, and customize with your preferences.

 # Prerequisites

 - [Python environment](https://www.python.org/)
 - [Azure subscription](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts#azure-terminology)
+- Your image files with `jpg`, `jpeg` or `png` format

 # How to build an app